flupe/achille/README.md

 ## achille

-achille is an Haskell library for building static site generators.
+**achille** is a Haskell library for building static site generators.
 It is very inspired by [Hakyll], but much smaller in scope.

 [Hakyll]: https://jaspervdj.be/hakyll/